dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/include-exclude.md

 </File>

 ## Definition
-The specification of which columns defined in a model's top-level `columns` property to include or exclude in a versioned implementation of that model.
+The specification of which columns are defined in a model's top-level `columns` property to include or exclude in a versioned implementation of that model.

 `include` is either:
 - a list of specific column names to include